zhopto3/msap-docs/docs.md

 _often_, etc.) with a few that serve as conjunctions (_when_, _then_, etc.), and in rare cases the same word may be considered functional or contentful depending on the context.[^msf2]

+[^msf0]: The feature set in unordered in theory but in practice the features are ordered alphabetically by feature name, just to make the annotations consistent.

 [^msf1]: This is in contrast with the verb _yürümebilir_ (literally “he is able to not walk”, i.e., he may not walk), where the negation pertains to the verb itself and should